Skip to content

 MDR services deliver superior value for the majority of small and midsize businesses facing sophisticated threats without specialized security resources.
 Choose MDR when:

-• 24/7 coverage is required: Cyber threats operate continuously—ransomware operators specifically target nights and weekends when IT staff are unavailable.
+24/7 coverage is required: Cyber threats operate continuously—ransomware operators specifically target nights and weekends when IT staff are unavailable.
 Businesses requiring round-the-clock protection without staffing multiple shifts find MDR's continuous monitoring essential.
-According to Verizon's 2025 DBIR, 43% of breaches occur outside business hours.
+According to Verizon's 2026 Data Breach Investigations Report, 43% of breaches occur outside business hours.

 Industry-Specific EDR vs MDR Considerations

-Certain industries face unique regulatory requirements and threat landscapes that heavily influence the EDR vs MDR decision.
+Certain industries face unique regulatory requirements and threat environments that heavily influence the EDR vs MDR decision.
 Understanding industry-specific compliance obligations and attack patterns helps inform the optimal choice for your business context.

 Tax Professionals and Accounting Firms

 The IRS requires all tax professionals to maintain a Written Information Security Plan (WISP) documenting how taxpayer data is protected, including specific controls for continuous monitoring and incident response.
 MDR services provide the 24/7 monitoring, documented investigation procedures, and detailed incident reports required by WISP compliance.
-Tax firms must also implement multi-factor authentication, encryption for stored tax data, and secure backup procedures—controls that MDR analysts can monitor for effectiveness and proper implementation.
+Tax firms can also access a free WISP template to understand the specific monitoring and response controls your plan must address.

 Tax season presents unique challenges with compressed timelines, temporary staff, and elevated attack targeting.
 Cybercriminals specifically target tax firms during filing season knowing the business pressure to maintain operations creates urgency that undermines security decision-making.
 MDR's 24/7 monitoring becomes particularly valuable when ransomware operators launch attacks at 2 AM on April 10th, six days before the filing deadline, attempting to extort payment by threatening to prevent firms from filing client returns.